 - Bachelors (Hons) degree - 2.1 or equivalent

 - Humanities or Social Sciences

-Test dates should be within two years of the course start date.
+Test dates should be within 2 years of the course start date.

 This course is open to UK, EU and International applicants.
 This course's annual intake is in September of each year.